 Another climate-friendly hydrogen production facility will be built on the Wildischachen industrial location in Brugg (AG), and will be Switzerland's largest hydrogen plant.
 Axpo, Voegtlin-Meyer, IBB Energie AG (IBB) and the city of Brugg have signed a memorandum of understanding to this end.
 Axpo plans to deliver clean hydrogen from domestic hydropower directly to the nearby Voegtlin-Meyer filling stations via a pipeline.
 From there, the green hydrogen will be made available to private users and for the buses operated on behalf of PostAuto AG.
 The produced volume can be used to drive about 300 trucks, post or other buses for one year.

-Hydrogen can be recovered in two ways.
+Hydrogen can be recovered in different ways.
 One method is by means of steam reformation from natural gas.
 The natural gas is split and reacts with the ambient air.
-The second method requires water in place of natural gas as the source material.
+Another method requires water in place of natural gas as the source material.
 The water is split into oxygen and hydrogen by means of electrolysis.
 If the power used in the process is renewable, this hydrogen is designated as green.
+You will find more informations about green hydrogen in our energy knowledge.

 Hydrogen can be converted back into electricity.
 However, it must be noted that every conversion step leads to efficiency losses.